Frequently asked (or should be asked) questions

 Where did you get the photographs and images?
 Unless otherwise noted, the recent photographs were taken by the website administrator.
 Historic photographs come from a number of archives, libraries, and private collections, all of which are identified (to the extent the image-holder wishes) in the captions.

-Public and non-profit organizations that have provided images include the Boston Athenaeum, Boston City Archives, Boston Public Library’s Arts Department and Print Department, Bostonian Society, Historic New England, Library of Congress, New York Public Library, and the Ryerson and Burnham Libraries of the Art Institute of Chicago.
+Public and non-profit organizations that have provided images include the Boston Athenaeum, Boston City Archives, Boston Public Library’s Arts Department and Print Department, Historic New England, Library of Congress, New York Public Library, Revolutionary Spaces (formerly the Bostonian Society), and the Ryerson and Burnham Libraries of the Art Institute of Chicago.

 The site also includes a number of photographs taken by Bainbridge Bunting, author of Houses of Boston’s Back Bay, and provided by The Gleason Partnership, architects, and the Boston Athenaeum.
 Most were taken in the early 1940s, although a few are from the 1950s and early 1960s.
 Some of these images are less than ideal in exposure and composition, and, where possible, have been corrected and improved.
 Even when less than optimal, these images have been included so as to provide as comprehensive as possible a record of how the houses appeared in the 1940s.